jahigd02/craftinginterpreters/jlox/README.md

 ## jlox

-This is the Java implementation of the Lox interpreter from https://craftinginterpreters.com/.
+This is my Java implementation of the Lox interpreter from https://craftinginterpreters.com/.

 ![jlox bird](jloxbird.gif)